US Fed sells $7.8 bln of shorter-dated Treasuries

-NEW YORK, Sept 7 (Reuters) - The Federal Reserve on Friday sold $7.8 billion of Treasuries with maturities ranging from February 2013 through February 2014, the New York Fed said on its Website.
+NEW YORK, Aug 24 (Reuters) - The Federal Reserve on Friday sold $7.8 billion of Treasuries with maturities ranging from May 2015 through November 2015, the New York Fed said on its Web site.

 The sale was part of the Fed’s latest stimulus program, dubbed “Operation Twist” -- a program that extends the maturity of the central bank’s Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.